 There have been postmarketing reports of acute kidney injury, in some cases requiring hemodialysis, in patients treated with semaglutide.
-The majority of the reported events occurred in patients who experienced gastrointestinal reactions leading to dehydration such as nausea, vomiting, or diarrhea [see Adverse Reactions (6.1)].
-Monitor renal function in patients reporting adverse reactions to OZEMPIC® that could lead to volume depletion, especially during dosage initiation and escalation of OZEMPIC®.
+The majority of the reported events occurred in patients who experienced gastrointestinal reactions leading to dehydration such as nausea, vomiting, or diarrhea See Adverse Reactions (6.1).
+Monitor renal function in patients reporting adverse reactions (0.1).
+On the second s of OZEMPIC®